Hobby Master 1:32 Air Power Series HA0202

 VMSB-231 nicknamed the “Ace of Spades” had the oldest insignia in the Marine Corps dating back to WWI.
 Based in the Marshall Islands from 1944 – 45 the squadron operated from Majuro Atoll.
 Their mission was to bomb the smaller islands in the chain that had initially been by-passed.
 Maj.
 Elmer Glidden and M/Sgt James Boyle flew SBD-5 “White 1”.
 Major Glidden was the services leading dive-bomber pilot having flown SBD’s at Midway and Guadalcanal.
 On Majuro he flew another 77 combat dives for a war total of 104.

-An optional metal display stand, HM-HS0001, is available separately if you wish to display this model "in-flight".
+Please note: An optional display stand is available separately if you wish to display this model "in-flight".

-First flowin in 1938, The Douglas SBD Dauntless was the United States Navy's main dive-bomber during World War II.
-The Dauntless featured "Swiss cheese" flaps—dive brakes punched with 3-inch holes, which helped it achieve pinpoint accuracy when diving to the target.
+First flown in 1938, The Douglas SBD Dauntless was the United States Navy's main dive-bomber during World War II.
+The Dauntless featured "Swiss cheese" flaps-dive brakes punched with 3-inch holes, which helped it achieve pinpoint accuracy when diving to the target.
 The cockpit accommodated the pilot, who doubled as the bombardier and manned a fixed-forward gun.
 The rear cockpit contained a machine gun and played a major defensive role.
-During the Battle of Midway, SBD dive-bomber attacks fatally damaged all four of the Japanese aircraft carriers, and heavily damaged two cruisers.© Copyright 2003-2010 The Flying Mule, Inc.
+During the Battle of Midway, SBD dive-bomber attacks fatally damaged all four of the Japanese aircraft carriers, and heavily damaged two cruisers. © Copyright 2003-2025 The Flying Mule, Inc.

 - Diecast metal construction with some plastic components.